What is St. Louis encephalitis?

 Who gets St. Louis encephalitis?

-Anyone bitten by a mosquito in an area where the virus is circulating can become infected with SLEV.
-The risk is highest for persons who engage in outdoor work and recreational activities and those living in low-income areas or who sit outside at night during the mosquito season and fail to wear repellents or protective clothing.
-Elderly persons are at increased risk of suffering a severe disease if they are infected.
+Anyone in an area where the virus is circulating can become infected with SLEV from the bite of an infected mosquito.
+The risk is highest for people who work or spend a lot of time outside.
+Older people are at increased risk of having severe disease if they are infected.

 How is St. Louis encephalitis spread?